 - ages 6 – 8: Early childhood focused days allow our youngest learners to explore at their own pace – to imagine, adventure, invent, and play in a small group of peers.
 These are days for stories, songs, and learning through child-led discovery.

-- ages 6 – 12: We seek balanced enrollment from older and younger students on each program day, and activities are designed to meet the needs of all learners.
-Mixed age groupings tend to see lower social conflict and greater opportunities for children to explore leadership..
+- ages 6 – 13: Mixed age days see balanced enrollment from older and younger students and activities are designed to meet the needs of all learners.
+Mixed age groupings tend to see lower social conflict and greater opportunities for children to explore leadership in a variety of ways.

 Each of our teachers brings a wonderful blend of naturalist skills, experience with leading and teaching children, and enthusiasm for outdoor play and learning!